codemeasandwich/redux-auto/README.md

 ```

 ★ Sometime we want to talk to the server.
 This is done by action-middleware

+This is done by exporting a function named "action" that returns a promise.
+The default function will now receive a 3rd argument "state".

 Example: saving the uses name to the server